jtwong1/math260/README.md

 ### Examples from week 1
 Location: 1_intro/

-Code from the first week of lecture. (to be updated)
+Code from the first week of lecture.

+### Examples from week 2
+Location: 2_intro/

+Code from the second week of lecture: file input/output example.